DarriEy/dRoute/README.md

     def forward(self, lateral_inflows):
         # Forward pass through C++ router
-        # Gradients are computed by dMC-Route and transferred to PyTorch
+        # Gradients are computed by dRoute and transferred to PyTorch
         ...
 ```